Public Transport in Georgian Britain

 by DarnieDVM C C 2.0

-N.B.
-The image above is dates the carriage as c.1820, but there is clearly a VR on the side which means it would have to be after 1837.
+N.B.: The image above dates the carriage as c.1820, but there is clearly a VR on the side which means it would have to be after 1837.

-This was the fastest mode of transport between cities, and had spaces for passengers, as well as the mail, inside the carriage, and cheaper seats on top.
+This was the fastest mode of transport between cities.
+It had spaces for passengers, as well as the mail, inside the carriage and cheaper seats on top.
 The mail coach kept to a timetable and had set routes.
 They were the quickest because they were not required to stop at the toll booths along the way.

 Post-chaise